Utibe-Ima/CRUD---API/README.md

 # Node.js-Expess-MongoDB-CRUD_API

 ## Project Description :
-This project is focused on CRUD which enables a user interact with the web application by Creating, Edittiing and delete items in the database
+This project is a sample project that illustrates how Node.js powered apis are being consumed The backend server exposes the following apis (list them) and they are consumed using a form interface

 ## Get started:

 To get started:
 *  clone the repo to your local machine use the ``` git clone https://github.com/Utibe-Ima/CRUD---API.git ``` command or download the zip file to your local machine
-*  install all project dependencies with ``` npm install ``` command
+*  install all project dependencies by navigating to the root of the project directory ../CRUD---API and run the command ``` npm install ```
 *  start the server with the ``` npm start ``` command

 ---

 ## APIs
-* Adding a new User: The Form the create a new User is using the ``` /register ``` api.
-It gets the information the user supplies and sends it into the database
+* Adding a new User (POST api): The Form to create a new User is using the ``` /register ``` api.
+It gets the details (name, email and role) the user supplies and sends it to the database.
-* Editing User Data: The Form responsible for this action is using the ``` /edit/:id ``` api.
-It receives the information the User wishes to update and replaces it with the already existing one in the database
+* Editing User Data (PATCH api): The Form to edit an already existing user is using the ``` /edit/:id ```api.
+It gets the details the user supplies and replaces the already existing detail.
-* Deleting a User: The button responsible for this action is using the ``` /delete/:id ``` api.
-It finds the id of the selected user and deletes the user's data from the database
+* Deleting a User (DELETE api): The Button to delete an already existing user is using the ```/delete/:id ``` api.
+It fetches the details of the user which is to be deleted and removes it from the database.
-* Viewing all Users: The index ``` / ``` api is responsible for retrieving and displaying all users found in the database
+* Viewing all Users (GET api): The ``` / ``` api is responsible for retrieving and displaying all registered users

 ## Resources